From traditional

 5. Not serving a cheese course

-Not serving a cheese course or cheese plate, especially for a critical holiday meal, would be like not doing the main course or dessert.
+Not serving a cheese course or cheese plate, especially for a critical holiday meal, would be like not serving the main course or dessert.

 Wouldn’t you notice immediately that the main course was missing?
 Of course, you would.